AlaskA Safe Driver Academy LLC

 New drivers with little or no experience will really appreciate this course as it allows them to gain skill and confidence without worrying about keeping up with traffic on their first drive.

 Repetition is vital in learning new skills, and learning these skills in a safe, fun environment is definitely a key advantage for any driver.

-Safe speed is emphasized in this course.
-Our class is intended to teach novice drivers the proper skills needed for lawful operation while driving in public.
-EVOC (Emergency Vehicle Operation Course) and racing courses differ from this class in their goal to get drivers to push vehicles to their limits.
+Safe driving is emphasized in this course.
+Our class is intended to teach civilian drivers the proper skills needed for lawful operation while driving in public.
+EVOC (Emergency Vehicle Operation Course) and racing courses differ from this class in that their goal is to get drivers to push vehicles to their limits.

 Collision avoidance and crash prevention are taught throughout our full curriculum.
 EVOC and some "race" inspired teen courses do teach this as well.
 However, our emphasis is on defensive driving as opposed to reactive driving (proactive versus reactive means planning ahead so as to avoid critical situations, but being capable of handling situations that do occur).